 The next key specification for finding a bow is let-off.
-This statistic is based upon how much weight is taken off of the pull when you reach the back wall of your draw.
+This statistic is based upon how much weight is taken off the pull when you reach the back wall of your draw.
 Most bows can range from 60-90-percent let-off.
 The higher percentage your let-off is, the less weight you're going to have to hold while waiting for that big buck to step into your shooting lane.
 Another highly praised bow that has a very high let-off percentage is the Hoyt RX-1 (featured below).
 The stats show it has a range of 80-85-percent let-off at the back wall.
 Let's say you buy a 60-pound draw weight RX-1 with an 80-percent let-off.
 You'd only be holding 12 pounds at full draw.

 As a hunter that toddled into the woods with his old man, I can say the first deer I shot with a bow was just as rewarding as the first deer ever.
 There's nothing quite like putting in the practice and sitting feet away from animals who have no idea you're there.
 However, I should warn you, you're going to get hooked.
 The time will come when you've put in the work.
 You've done plenty of shooting with your bow.
-You've graduated from field points and you're now equipped with broadheads.
+You've graduated from field points, and you're now equipped with broadheads.
 You have all the appropriate hunting gear, your scent control is locked down, you have your treestand set up with multiple shooting lanes and the right safety harness holding you in.
 When that first deer walks within 5 yards of your stand, you come to full draw and let that arrow fly, you might just get that buck fever you felt back in the deer hunting seasons of your younger days.